 8. Drink a cleansing tea between meals.

 Drinking a cleansing herbal tea throughout the day is a great complement to any detoxification program.
-Some great options are our Detox Tea, Awaken Tea, or Healthy Digestion Tea.
-You can also make a strong cup of ginger tea or CCF tea.
+You can make a strong cup of ginger tea or CCF tea.
 Drink at least 1 to 2 cups daily between meals and remember consistency is essential!

 9. Take Triphala Churna before bed each night.